arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 ### Zip

 This masking type replaces a zip code with a random one.
+It uses the following rules:

+- If a character of the original zip code is a digit it will be replaced by a random digit.
+- If a character of the original zip code is a letter it will be replaced by a random letter keeping the case.
-If the attribute value is not a string then the default value is used.
+- If the attribute value is not a string then the default value is used.

+Note that this will generate random zip codes.
+Therefore there is a chance that the same zip code value is generated multiple times, which can cause unique constraint violations if a unique index is or will be used on the zip code attribute.

 Masking settings: